 - (15) Section: XV Base metals and articles of base metals

 - (16) Section: XVI machinery, electrical equipment, and parts thereof; apparatus for recording or reproducing sound recording or reproducing apparatus of television images and sound, and parts and accessories thereof

 - (18) Section: Instruments and XVIII Optical, photographic, cinematographic, measuring, checking, precision; saddlery and harness; clocks and watches; musical instruments; parts and accessories thereof

 - (19) Section: XIX Arms and ammunition, parts, and accessories

 - (20) Section: XX Miscellaneous products

 - (21) Section: XXI Works of art and antiques

 Learn How to Import Products into Mexico

 Our international trade experts at Biz Latin Hub Mexico can guide you through the Mexican importation and exportation processes.
 Should you have any questions or concerns, we’ll be glad to guide you in the right direction.
-Don’t hesitate to get in contact with Alex Mahoney here.
+Don’t hesitate to contact us now.